New Microelectronics Design Center to Be Established in St. Petersburg

 VNIIM named after D. I. Mendeleev, on the basis of which the center is being created, is one of the world's leading centers in the field of metrology and the country's main organization for fundamental research in this area.

 Currently, an open competition has been announced for the development of design and estimate documentation worth 84.6 million rubles.
-Applications for participation are accepted until August 28, 2024, and the estimate must be ready by February 15, 2025.
+Applications for participation are accepted until August 28, 2024, and the estimate should be ready by February 15, 2025.

 Read more on the topic: